Biden called gay marriage 'inevitable' and soon it'll be law - Local News 8

 The Supreme Court soon legalized gay marriage nationwide in a decision known as Obergefell v.
 Hodges.

-Although the issue was widely considered to be settled, it resurfaced last June when the court’s conservative majority overturned Roe v.
+The issue resurfaced in June when the court’s conservative majority overturned Roe v.
 Wade, which legalized abortion in 1973.
-In a concurring opinion, Justice Clarence Thomas wrote that the court “should reconsider” other precedents as well, including the Obergefell ruling, raising concern that other civil rights could be rolled back.
+In a concurring opinion, Justice Clarence Thomas wrote that the court “should reconsider” other precedents as well, including the Obergefell ruling.

-Legislation to revive the right to abortion was politically impossible.
-But marriage might be a different matter, and supporters believed they could rally enough Republican votes to sidestep a filibuster in the Senate.
+Supporters believed they could rally enough Republican votes to sidestep a filibuster in the Senate and safeguard gay marriages.
 They were right.

 Obergefell, however, is not experiencing a sense of satisfaction.

-“Our right to marry was affirmed by the Supreme Court.
-And in a perfect world, we would never have to worry about losing that,” he said.
-“We now know that rights that people counted on and expected are no longer safe.”
+“We now know that rights that people counted on and expected are no longer safe,” he said.

 It’s a common sentiment right now in the face of political attacks over LGBTQ issues.